QuincyChengAtWork/katacoda-scenarios/conjur-rest-api-v5/authn_human.md

 ### Refresh the token

-In this tutorial, a script is prepared for displaying the details and refresh the `refresh token`
+In this tutorial, a script is prepared for displaying the details and refreshing the `refresh token`

 To execute, `source showSettings.sh`{{execute}}